 Are you considering applying to medical school in Arizona?
-If you like the idea of being a stone’s throw from the Grand Canyon and other natural wonders like the Petrified Forest Natural Park (and just desert and mountains in general), look no further than the Grand Canyon state.
-Arizona is steeped in rich cultural history, it has a warm and arid climate (no snow!), the people are friendly, and it has a vibrant culinary scene that includes iconic Sonoran hot dogs and Native American fry bread.
+If you like the idea of being a stone’s throw from the Grand Canyon and other natural wonders like the Petrified Forest National Park (and just desert and mountains in general), look no further than the Grand Canyon State.
+Arizona is steeped in rich cultural history; it has a warm and arid climate (with no snow!), the people are friendly, and it boasts a vibrant culinary scene that includes iconic Sonoran hot dogs and Native American fry bread.

 But what’s it like to attend medical school in Arizona, and how do you get accepted?